DannyTran123/egopet/VPP.md

 For more information about the VPP task refer to our paper!

 ## Dataset Setup
-Download and extract CMS_data.tar.gz from the release section.
+Download and extract CMS_data.tar.gz from from [here](https://drive.google.com/file/d/1ZKSWwCoZP1mHjpksIEAwh3sTeeSJNF3B/view?usp=sharing)

 ## Linear Probing